MLeidel/GptGUI/README.md

 see https://platform.openai.com/docs/models/gpt-4-and-gpt-4-turbon
 for modle parameters

 _make sure to pip install the latest __openai__ module_

 ----

 ## Instalation

-For windows you can downolad the _setup\_GptGUI.exe_ file supplied with this repo.

 For Linux / Mac you can either _gh repo clone MLeidel/GptGUI_ or download a zip file of this repo.